Graduate Diploma in Mental Health and Neuroscience

 MHN708 Lifestyle Factors and Mental Health

-Note: Program structures are subject to change
+Note: Program structures are subject to change.
+Not all UniSC courses are available on every UniSC campus.

 This study sequence reflects the current program structure.
 Continuing students must follow their commencing structure, which can be found in the previous student handbooks.

-To be considered for admission, candidates would normally be required to hold an undergraduate degree (AQF Level 7), or equivalent, from a recognised higher education institution in a relevant discipline, as determined by the Program Coordinator.
+To be considered for admission, candidates would be required to hold an undergraduate degree (AQF Level 7), or equivalent, from a recognised higher education institution in a relevant discipline, as determined by the Program Coordinator.

 Additional entry information